empipio/Social-Network-API/README.md

 ```

 The walkthrough video is available here:

 Part 1: https://youtu.be/-Q2J_o1YgoQ

-Part 2-add and delete friend only: https://youtu.be/dq4cj3swVr0
+Part 2 (add and delete friend only): https://youtu.be/dq4cj3swVr0